ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 So, I wanted to see what I could do, and allow myself to daydream a bit.
 As I explored this new territory, I decided I will use what I know, to try to do something that I don't, in a subject I've been interested recently: bitcoin.

+*NB: in the rest of the article, `bitcoin` will refer to the algoritmic implementation of the `Bitcoin`: the coin used as a mean to exchange some value.

 ***

 For those who don't know the ECDSA algorithm, I am going to simplify it as much as I can.
 In bitcoin, it is an algorithm that creates a *public key*, from a *private key*.
 Your private key should never be known by anyone, otherwise you funds could be stolen!
-So when you are sharing your public key to receive some btcoins, this adress should not provide any hint, as to what is your private key.
+So when you are sharing your public key to receive some Bitcoins, this adress should not provide any hint, as to what is your private key.

 When you generate a public key, you need to design a deterministic function $F$, such that: